 And most pastors are men.

 Aussie men are not world-famous for their relational sensitivity.
 And yet we pastors find ourselves in this demanding relational role.
 We are required to operate in an area where we have little natural competence.

 And where the stakes are high.
 One wrong move at that place of vulnerability can do lifelong damage.
 The consequences of stuffing up can be catastrophic for the people who trust us, and for their families.
 Scary stuff.
 And years of experience, rather than teaching us, can simply entrench incompetent patterns of relating and pastoring.

-Of all the courses I did at Moore College, the one that has helped me most, that I’ve drawn on most often in ministry, is certainly the fourth year Pastoral Ministry course.
-The teaching was outsourced to pastoral care professionals who were fairly high powered in what they do, and had massive experience and wide recognition.
+Of all the courses I did at Moore College, the one that has helped me most, that I’ve drawn on most often in ministry this year, is certainly the fourth year Pastoral Ministry course.
+The teaching is outsourced to pastoral care professionals who are fairly high powered in what they do, and have massive experience and wide recognition.
 Those guys taught us how to listen to people and how to understand their needs.
 At least, they tried to.
 There’s a limit to what you can do with blockheads in 40 hours!

 But it really helped.
 In particular they drummed into our heads that when needy people speak to us, the cognitive content of the words people speak is not the main part of what they are communicating.
 The discourse of emotions that is going on ‘between the lines’ or under the surface, gives the real clues as to what is happening for them.
 And that message may be quite different from the words they speak.
 In other words, we need to stop relating to people as minds only, and learn the language of hearts.
 If you can hear a person’s heart, you know them.

 As the truth of what they were saying gradually dawned on me, I came to the awful realisation that I was incompetent in this basic pastoral skill.
 I didn’t speak the right language.
 As a white anglo protestant male, I naturally prefer to operate from the head and deal with the intellectual content, the ideas, in people’s speech, not with the people themselves.